-Working with object-oriented software and a relational database can be cumbersome and time consuming in today's enterprise environments.
-Hibernate is an Object/Relational Mapping tool for Java environments.
-The term Object/Relational Mapping (ORM) refers to the technique of mapping a data representation from an object model to a relational data model with a SQL-based schema.
+Working with both Object-Oriented software and Relational Databases can be cumbersome and time consuming.
+Development costs are significantly higher due to a paradigm mismatch between how data is represented in objects versus relational databases.
+Hibernate is an Object/ Relational Mapping solution for Java environments.
+The term Object/Relational Mapping refers to the technique of mapping data from an object model representation to a relational data model representation (and visa versa).
+See http://en.wikipedia.org/wiki/Object-relational_mapping for a good high-level discussion.